Emmet Flood: Career

-Flood was a law clerk for Judge Ralph K. Winter of the United States Court of Appeals for the Second Circuit and for Associate Justice of the Supreme Court of the United States Antonin Scalia.
+Flood was a law clerk for Judge Ralph K. Winter of the United States Court of Appeals for the Second Circuit and for Associate Justice Antonin Scalia of the Supreme Court of the United States.

 Flood advised President Bill Clinton during his impeachment process.
 Flood's law firm also represented Hillary Clinton on matters relating to the Clinton email controversy.

 Flood represented Dick Cheney in response to Wilson v.
 Cheney, a civil lawsuit filed by Valerie Plame for his alleged role in the Plame affair.

-Flood advised Virginia Governor Bob McDonnell on his response to the corruption investigation into his activities.
+Flood advised Virginia governor Bob McDonnell on his response to the corruption investigation into his activities.
 Flood was retained by Cameron International to defend them after the Deepwater Horizon oil spill.

-In 2017, Flood was offered a job in the Trump Administration, though he declined.
+In 2017, Flood was offered a job in the Trump administration, though he declined.
 In March, 2018, Flood met with President Donald Trump in the Oval Office to discuss the White House's response to the Special Counsel investigation.

 On May 2, 2018, it was reported that Flood would be replacing Ty Cobb as the White House attorney dealing with the investigation of President Donald Trump by Special Counsel Robert Mueller.

-On October 18, 2018, Flood was appointed Assistant to the President and Counsel to the President, replacing Don McGahn, to temporarily hold the position until the hiring of Pat Cipollone is complete.
+On October 18, 2018, Flood was appointed assistant to the president and counsel to the president, replacing Don McGahn, to temporarily hold the position until the hiring of Pat Cipollone is complete.
 He demitted office on December 10, 2018.